-Part of Our Lady, Mary Mediatrix of All Grace parish, this chapel is located in Bgy.
-Caburacanan (300 households,1130 residents; 55% Catholic of mixed lumad and Dumagat ethnicity. mostly the latter).
-Despite being surrounded by Protestant and Born Again churches, the community has a long history of active parish participation.
-They have a strong Catholic identity and community spirit.
-They are generous with their offerings of farm produce and proud of their sustainable cooperative system.
+This chapel is part of Our Lady, Mary Mediatrix of All Grace parish and located in Bgy.
+Caburacanan (300 households,1130 residents; 55% Catholic; Lumad and Dumagat ethnicity).
+Despite being surrounded by Protestant and Born Again churches, the community is actively involved in the parish.
+Their deep Catholic faith and strong community spirit are evident in their generosity with their offerings of farm produce.
+Photo shows the chapel before start of construction work.

-Now the community has around P50K capital money which they use to finance member loans and they use the proceeds to renovate their chapel which could only accommodate 20-30 individuals due to its narrow structure.
+The community has around P50K capital money needed to renovate their chapel which can only accommodate 20-30 individuals due to its narrow structure.
 They have already used their earnings of P78K for the past two years and would need assistance to continue widening their chapel to house an increasing number of members.
 They also source needed construction materials from their members.
 This recent photo shows the ongoing construction work which include new roofing over the old structure.